Demi Miller: Storylines

+On 9 December 2024, Mickey returned briefly to Albert Square, revealing that Rosie and Dawn are currently working at their new family business, ‘Miller’s Villas’ in the Cotswolds.
+It is hinted that Demi and Aleesha also help out.

 Reception

 In August 2005, a storyline aired in which Demi and her boyfriend Leo run away to a squat and start dealing drugs for money to feed their daughter.
 This results in Leo taking a fatal overdose of heroin, and therefore was described as "Shakespearean", with the story being compared to that of Romeo and Juliet.
-Swash stated that due to the age gap between her and Dowling, she was unhappy about kissing him, and said, "I didn't want to do it and I got really upset about it".
+Swash stated that due to the age gap between her and Dowling, she was unhappy about kissing him, and said, "I didn't want to do it and I got really upset about it."
 The storyline was mainly praised by viewers and organisations such as The National Missing Persons Helpline (NMPH), with more than 70,000 calls being made.
-A general manager of the charity went on to say, "We believe that EastEnders are showing a realistic portrayal of a missing teen.
-Callers to our dedicated Helpline are often in the most extreme of situations and face life or death decisions whilst away from the family home".
+The charity's general manager went on to say, "We believe that EastEnders are showing a realistic portrayal of a missing teen.
+Callers to our dedicated Helpline are often in the most extreme of situations and face life or death decisions whilst away from the family home."